ANNA BØTHUN

 Personal Background and Interest:

-I have lived most of my life in the south of Sweden, in Blekinge County.
 I studied medicine in Örebro, Sweden between 2015 and 2021.
 My master thesis was conducted at the Department of Neurosurgery at Rigshospitalet in Copenhagen and aimed to investigate risk factors for postoperative CNS infection in children with CNS tumors.
 I moved to Denmark in October 2021 to be part of this exciting experience and conduct my PhD.
+During my PhD an interest for neurology, higher order vision and clinical vision science has been sparked.
+I plan on continuing my clinical and academic career bridging the gap between fundamental and clinical vision science.

 Aims of the project: